V3H: View Variation and View Heredity for Incomplete Multi-view Clustering: Performance Evaluation

 8) \textbf{Concat-K-means clustering (CK)}, and 9) \textbf{Concat-Spectral clustering (CS)}.
 CK and CS are two baselines that concatenate all views into one single view for clustering. (i) CK: we first fill the missing samples with the average features for each view.
 Then we concatenate the features of all the views, and perform K-means clustering on the concatenated view. (ii) CS: similar to CK, we perform spectral clustering on the concatenated view.

 For CSMSC and MultiNMF, they cannot directly handle incomplete multi-view data.
-Following~\cite{hu2018doubly}, we first fill the missing samples with average feature values, and then perform CSMSC and MultiNMF.
+Following~\cite{hu2018doubly}, we first fill the missing samples with average feature values.
+Then we perform CSMSC and MultiNMF.
 Since IMG and PVC cannot perform clustering on the incomplete data with more than two views, we use these methods on all the two-views combinations and report average results for fairness.
 Since our proposed V$^3$H has three parameters, $\alpha$, $\beta$, and $\gamma$, we adjust them to get the best performance (see Section~\ref{subsection:chaocanshu}).
 Since $p$, $\eta$, $\tau$, and $w_i$ are adjustable as needed, we set $p=1$, $\eta=10^{-3}$, $\tau=10^{-2}$, and $w_i=1$ in our experiment for simplicity.

-Following~\cite{li2014partial} and \cite{zhao2016incomplete}, we repeat each incomplete multi-view clustering experiment $10$ times to obtain the average performance.
-Following~\cite{hu2018doubly} and \cite{shao2015multiple}, we randomly delete some samples from each view to make these views incomplete, and set the missing rate (PER) from $0$ (each view is complete) to $0.5$ (each view has $50\%$ samples missing) with $0.1$ as an interval.
-All results of compared methods are produced by released codes, some of which may be inconsistent with published information due to different pretreatment processes.
-All the codes in the experiments are implemented in MATLAB R2020a and run on a Windows 10 machine with $3.30$ GHz E3-1225 CPU, $64$ GB main memory.
+Following \cite{zhao2016incomplete}, we repeat each incomplete multi-view clustering experiment $10$ times to obtain the average performance.
+Following~\cite{hu2018doubly} and \cite{shao2015multiple}, we randomly delete some samples from each view to get incomplete views.
+We set the missing rate (PER) from $0$ (each view is complete) to $0.5$ (each view has $50\%$ samples missing) with $0.1$ as an interval.

 \textbf{Evaluation Metric}: Following~\cite{wen2019unified}, we evaluate the experimental results by three popular metrics: Accuracy (ACC), Normalized Mutual Information (NMI) and Purity.
 For these metrics, the larger value represents better performance.